 Snoop their online profiles

 Finally, on the review topic, you should also check out your new potential financial advisors’ personal social media profiles.
-They very likely have a Facebook page, a Twitter account, a LinkedIn page, a Google+ page, and maybe even an Instagram or Pinterest account.
+They very likely have a Facebook page, a Twitter account, a LinkedIn page, and maybe even an Instagram or Pinterest account.

 Take a bit of time and see what they do online!
 You may find they’re a gentle soul with a focus on family and friends.
 Maybe they like reading books or long walks on the beach.
 Or maybe they’re a party animal who hates dogs!
 (I could never work with someone who hated dogs :))